In-House vs. Outside Counsel: Choosing the Right Option

 For an Impartial, Macro View of the Business

-Outside counsel can offer an unbiased analysis of business strategies, legal risks, and compliance issues without the internal politics or biases that may affect in-house teams.
-They can also serve as mediators in internal conflicts, providing a neutral viewpoint that helps resolve disputes objectively.
+Outside counsel can offer an unbiased analysis of business strategies, legal risks, and compliance issues, free from the internal politics and biases that may affect in-house teams.

 Understanding Your Legal Spend